Social Security Disability Attorney

 Financial Flexibility

-- Account holders can contribute up to $19,000 per year (tax year 2025)
+- Account holders can contribute up to $20,000 per year (2026), up from $19,000 in 2025

 - Family members, friends, and others can contribute to the account

-- Interest earned on savings is tax-free
+- Interest and earnings on savings are tax-free

-Qualified Disability Expenses Funds in PA ABLE accounts can be used for a wide range of disability-related expenses, including:
+Funds in PA ABLE accounts can be used for a wide range of disability-related expenses, including:

 - Housing and rent